-The branch had unrestricted reserves of £256,716 as at 31 December 2020 represented by net assets of that amount.
-Restricted reserves amounted to £8,245, of which £2,000 has been designated for improvements to fostering facilities and service for cats, dogs and rabbits together with the improvement of the branch infrastructure.
-Unrestricted reserves, represent 301.1% of one year's expenditure based on gross expenditure levels in 2020.
+The branch had unrestricted reserves of £276,564 as at 31 December 2021 represented by net assets of that amount.
+Restricted reserves amounted to £27,402.
+A transfer was made of £4,260 from unrestricted to restricted funds during the year to reclassify some donations which came in during 2020.
+Of the total unrestricted funds of £27,402, £10,675 has been designated for a Branch neutering scheme and to increase welfare assistance and £16,727, has been designated for improvements to fostering facilities and services for cats, dogs and rabbits together with the improvement of the branch infrastructure.
+Included in the £16,727 is an amount of £10,289 received during the year from Reading Rabbit Rescue who have joined with the branch to be able to continue work in relation to rabbit rescue and fostering.
+Unrestricted reserves represent 688.0% of one year's expenditure based on gross expenditure levels in 2021.